MarcinKonowalczyk/psll-lang/README.md

   - [ ] @functional decorator?
 Is that a thing?
 - [ ] Make string expansion balanced binary
   - [ ] ? should this be a compiler option...
+- [ ] ? allow only letters and numbers in variable names
+- [ ] ?
+Actually throw an error if bracket is found in an array, or is this somehow, sometimes desired?
+After all, braces are not allowed in variable names.
+- [ ] Add more sorting algorithms to examples (because they're fun to code.)
+Pancake sort?
+  - [ ] ?
+Add something to help with prefix and suffix?

 More on the 'project management' front: